openthread/ot-docs/site/en/guides/border-router/index.md

 *   Easier integration with host IPv6 network stack: having OpenThread run on the host allows for more direct integration with the host IPv6 stack.

-> Note: OTBR is a Thread Certified Component on the [Raspberry Pi 3B](raspberry-pi.md) with a [Nordic nRF52840](https://openthread.io/vendors/nordic-semiconductor) NCP.
+> Note: OTBR is also a Thread Certified Component on the [Raspberry Pi 3B](raspberry-pi.md) with a [Nordic nRF52840](https://openthread.io/vendors/nordic-semiconductor) NCP.